uphold/docs/_transactions.md

 }
 ```

-> When the Travel Rule applies to the transaction, the response also includes:
+> When the Travel Rule applies to a transaction created without `?commit=true`, the response also includes:

 ```json
 {